Why We Built Toast Go®: The Future of the POS is in Your Hands

 I still remember a conversation with a server at Cafe Luna – one of our first customers near our office.
 She was so happy with us because she was going on vacation the next week with the extra tips she made from being able to serve more tables.

 We’re thrilled to see these restaurants provide better service to even more guests than they could have accommodated without handhelds.
-Not only are we helping restaurants thrive, we’re helping them delight their guests and create loyal, repeat visitors.
+Not only are we helping restaurants thrive, but we’re also helping them delight their guests and create loyal, repeat visitors.

 When POS functionality is limited, sending an order to the kitchen can easily turn into a game of telephone.
 This means miscommunication and incorrect orders can define the restaurant experience instead of efficiency and clarity.